Fans raise a red Solo cup to honor Toby Keith, who immortalized the humble cup in song

 “It is the stupidest song I ever heard in my life, but it’s so stupid it’s good,” Keith told The Boot.

-So raise a red Solo cup in Keith’s honor.
-For as he once sang, “Red Solo cup, you’re more than just plastic.
+So for those inclined to raise a red Solo cup in Keith’s honor, these words from his song may ring true: “Red Solo cup, you’re more than just plastic.
 You’re more than amazing, you’re more than fantastic.”

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.